 Introduction to and instruction in weight training through participation in the off-season weight training program of a sport during the first year of participation in that sport at UMW.
-May be taken concurrently with HHP 134 Introduction to Varsity Athletics.
 Students are expected to demonstrate knowledge and comprehension of basic conditioning skills through the use of resistance training.
 Group participation.
 Not repeatable; maximum 1 credit. (fall/spring)